By Roy Burner (Minister of the Gospel)

 Solomon, despite his accomplishments towards self-appeasement, came to the realization that the controlling factor in life should be to fear God, and keep His commandments.
 That judgment would bring every secret works, to the forefront, whether good or evil, with reward being either in the way of grace or punishment.

-Job made a determination concerning instant gratification, in saying: I made a covenant with my eyes; why then should I think (or look intently) upon a maid (or young woman) (Job 31:1).
+Job made a determination concerning instant gratification, in saying: I made a covenant with my eyes; why then should I think (look intently) upon a maid (young woman) (Job 31:1).

 A Bible commentary noted: Job claims moral purity and fidelity to his wife.
 The eyes are inlets to many sins, one is not to employ the eyes in looking on objects that might ensnare the heart, and lead one to the commission of sin, but to take every precaution to guard against it.